PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 ![Inverted indexes dramatically improve search time.](../images/blog/clickhouse-vs-elastic/inverted-index.png)
 <caption>Inverted indexes dramatically improve search time.</caption>

-Inverted indexes dramatically speed up most queries; if a user queries for all the `Reviews` that use the word “outstanding”, Elasticsearch can return that collection extraordinarily fast because each shard in the `Reviews` index leverages an inverted index to find relevant `Reviews`, and Elasticsearch bundles `Reviews` into a single collection for the end user.
+Inverted indexes dramatically speed up most queries.
+If a user queries for all the `Reviews` that use the word “outstanding”, Elasticsearch can return that collection extraordinarily fast because each shard in the `Reviews` index leverages an inverted index to find relevant `Reviews`, and Elasticsearch bundles `Reviews` into a single collection for the end user.

 Inverted indices do not only index words and numbers, but derivatives of words.
 This helps with accounting for human error.
 For instance, Elasticsearch (or rather, Apache Lucene) will convert each word into its phonetical form and store that in an inverted index as well.
 That way, users can find documents with “bear” spelled “bare” with a single query.

-Likewise, Elasticsearch will store prefixes, suffixes, and n-grams. ***And***, given each word is also stored in an inverted index, Elasticsearch can leverage simple word-likeness algorithms like Levenshtein Distance to account for typos.
+Likewise, Elasticsearch will store prefixes, suffixes, and n-grams.
+And, given each word is also stored in an inverted index, Elasticsearch can leverage simple word-likeness algorithms like Levenshtein Distance to account for typos.

 In short, Elasticsearch extended Apache Lucene’s inverted index into a scalable, distributed system that leverages its benefits via parallelization.